 Stan Hywet's collection serves as a scholarly resource for the museum’s staff and volunteers, as well as local, regional, national and international scholars and researchers.

 The Stan Hywet Hall & Gardens’ Museum Collection, Special Collection and Archives acquires, preserves and provides access to rare and unique materials that document the life of F.A. and Gertrude Seiberling, their family, friends, business and social relationships, Goodyear Tire & Rubber Company, the Seiberling Rubber Company and Stan Hywet Hall & Gardens, the family’s estate.

 Over 90% of the Museum Collection located in the Manor House is original to Stan Hywet Hall and the Seiberling family.
-This includes not only the furniture and decorative arts on display in the period rooms but clothing and household textiles, sports equipment, personal items and ephemera.
+This includes not only the furniture and decorative arts on display, but clothing and household textiles, sports equipment, personal items and ephemera.

 General Duplication Policies

 The Collections Department provides duplication services for material in its collections in accordance with current United States Copyright Law.
 Some duplication requests may be subject to legal agreements made between Stan Hywet and an individual donor.
 Architectural drawings may be further protected against construction of unauthorized structures based on their specifications.
 Stan Hywet reserves the right to refuse a request if it is determined that the process of duplication would destroy or damage the material to be duplicated or if the request is not intended to be used for research, scholarship, preservation or educational purposes.
 Click here to complete the request form.

 The Collections Department can provide on-site photocopies of material in its collections depending on the size and nature of the items.
 All photocopies are made by our Collections staff.
 A charge may be assessed for this service.
 Due to staffing and time constraints, the photocopying of materials may take several days.
 Click here to complete the request form.
 Requests will be filled as soon as possible.

 Reproduction of Materials